 Attached Document Requirements Business Plan Business plans give the Board a clear, detailed picture of your operation.
 You need to provide enough information to the Board to enable it to review and understand how you will set up and run your business.
-Your business plan should show that you understand the passenger transportation business, including the requirements of the Passenger Transportation Act , its regulations and Board policies.
-See Board Reference Sheets on Business Plans and Sample Business Plan Outlines .
+Your business plan should show that you understand the passenger transportation business, including the requirements of the Passenger Transportation Act , its regulations and Board policies. • New applicants: See the Board Reference Sheets on Business Plans and Sample Business Plan Outlines. • Licensees with an ICBA: See the Board Reference Sheet on Business Plan Updates.
 Cash Flow Projections Provide month-by-month cash flow projections for 36 months .
 Break projections down to the main expense and revenue categories for your operation.
-See Reference Sheet 4: Financial Information for more information.
+See Reference Sheet 4 : Financial Information for more information.
 Balance Sheets or Personal Net Worth Statements If you are a company, submit a balance sheet.
 If you are sole proprietor or partnership, submit a personal net worth statement.
 See Reference Sheet 4: Financial Information for more information.
 Income Statements If you operate a passenger transportation business, you must submit income statements for the past 2 years .
-If you have not operated for 2 years, then submit income statements include the months that you have operated.
+If you have not operated for 2 years, then submit income statements that include the months you have operated.
 See Reference Sheet 4 : Financial Information for more information.
 Resumés Resumés are required from sole proprietors, each partner in a partnership involved in management, and for a corporation, the President and the General Manager (head) of the Canadian or BC operations.
-You should include information that shows you have the knowledge, skills and abilities to operate the service you are applying.
+You should include information that shows you have the knowledge, skills and abilities to operate the service for which you are applying.
 Resumés outline education, work experience and skills.
 You do not need to have run a passenger transportation service before.
 The Board wants to know that you have skills that you can apply to running the service.
 You may have gained these skills through your education, experience or work history.
 Criminal Record Checks Criminal record checks must be provided for sole proprietors, each partner in a partnership involved in management, and for a corporation, the CEO and GM (head) of the Canadian or BC operations.
 NOTE: Individuals who are not residents of Canada must provide either (a) a Police Certificate from their country of residence confirming that a criminal record does not exist; or (b) a copy of the criminal record.
 Information about obtaining criminal record information from other countries is available on the Government of Canada website .
+Public Need Indicators A "public need indicator" is factual information that shows there is a public need your proposed transportation service in the area you want to serve.
+The Board wants you to analyze the information you put in your application to show public need.
+How does this information show public need for: (a) more of the service that you are applying for, and (b) the number of vehicles you are asking for?
+Reference Sheet 20 provides more information on public need indicators.